basshelal/MaliciousWebRequest/README.md

 ## Disclaimer

 This is just a demonstration, no actual data is gathered or saved anywhere.
-The demonstration send request information from the browser to a server running on the same machine.
+The demonstration sends request information from the browser to a server running on the same machine.
 I do not endorse nor condone unconsented data gathering, trust me, you don't want to know what people do online when no one is looking 🤨.